7 Facts About Fibroids Every Woman Should Know

 Interested in learning more about fibroids, or want to speak directly to a specialist?
 Click the button below to schedule a consultation.

-Dr. Shaun C. Williams is a Partner and fertility specialist at Illume Fertility.
+Dr. Shaun C. Williams is a fertility specialist at Illume Fertility.
 He is board certified in both Reproductive Endocrinology and Obstetrics and Gynecology and has been working with fertility patients in Connecticut since 2005.